 State Reference Document Commission's Observation/ STU's Submission Delay in obtaining advance possession of sub-station land also is one of the primary causes for delay in the completion of project Acute RoW problems are encountered during construction of the line.
 Non-availability of clear corridor for construction of the line due to gap between survey and execution requiring change in route alignment during execution.
 Court cases filed by the land owners at different locations of the line during construction and status-quo maintained on the disputed land by the Court.
 Delay in getting statutory clearances such as forest clearance etc. Due to the above reasons, although the sub-station work is completed in all respects within the scheduled period, commissioning of the sub-station in all respects gets delayed due to delay in completion of the line work.
-Further, projects are taken up as per the transmission plan and business plan of OPTCL approved by the Commission which creates a gap between work-in-progress and completing the projects approved by the Commission within the approved time frame, some being inordinately delayed due to poor monitoring mechanism and absence of accountability in OPTCL.
-They mentioned that the strategy of OPTCL in execution of projects is not synchronised with downstream network expansion of the state OPTCL has submitted that the delayed execution of projects and cost & time overrun thereto are primarily due to severe RoW issues and court cases.
+Further, projects are taken up as per the transmission plan and business plan of OPTCL approved by the Commission which creates a gap between work-in-progress and completing, ultimately leading to inflation in cost.
+OPTCL is not completing the projects approved by the Commission within the approved time frame, some being inordinately delayed ue to poor monitoring mechanism and absence of accountability in OPTCL.
+They mentioned that the strategy of OPTCL in execution of projects and cost &amp; time overrun thereto are primarily due to severe RoW issues and court cases.
 The Commission also directs OPTCL to clear outstanding issues before incurring any expenditure in consultation with local elected representatives and District Administration to resolve the local RoW issues.
 Local/ regional benefits of better quality of supply should be informed to the public through mass communication.
-6 Rajasthan Petition for approval of RVPNL's Investment Plan for FY 2020-21 The reasons for delay in completion of some schemes/ projects are mainly constraints viz. forest, RoW, clearance from various GoI/ GoR agencies and some contractual issues 7 Tamil Nadu Petition for approval of TANTransco's Capital Investment Plan for 2019-20 to 2021-21 The Thervoikandigai 400/230 KV SS is charged at 230 kV level on 15.04.16.
+Rajasthan Petition for approval of RVPNL's Investment Plan for FY 2020-21 The reasons for delay in completion of some schemes/ projects are mainly constraints viz. forest, RoW, clearance from various Gol/ GoR agencies and some contractual issues Tamil Nadu Petition for approval of TANTransco's Capital Investment Plan for 2019-20 to 2021-21 The Thervoikandigai 400/230 KV SS is charged at 230 kV level on 15.04.16.
 400 kV line works are being delayed due to RoW issues.
 All efforts are being taken to complete the line work early and to commission the SS by March'20.
 Delay is encountered in some of the schemes under execution by TANTRANSCO.
-Thervoikandigai 400 KV Substation is charged at 230 KV Level on 15.04.16 due to non-completion of 400 KV line work by RoW issues
+Thervoikandigai 400 KV Substation is charged at 230 KV Rajasthan StateDocumentImage: StateDocumentImage: StateImage: StateImage